Forest Restoration

 Children's Forest of Coto Brus

 The Children’s Forest of Coto Brus is a collaborative environmental education and forest restoration project between Finca Cántaros Environmental Association and multiple community partners including the San Vito Bird Club, Las Cruces Biological Station and Osa Conservation.
-It aims to expand the reach of the existing forest of Finca Cántaros, a reforestation project started by Gail Hull in 1994 when she bought the property, and supporting the regional AmistOsa Biological Corridor efforts.
+It aims to expand the reach of the existing forest of Finca Cántaros, a restoration project started by Gail Hull in 1994 when she bought the property, and supporting the regional AmistOsa Biological Corridor efforts.
 The goal of this long-term “tree-growing” as opposed to short-term “tree-planting” project is to engage the participants in learning about and connecting to their forest over the years to come.

 Tree Nursery Collaboration with Osa Conservation